 WRAIR also has an expansive network of international clinical research sites and reference laboratories that enables military and civilian scientists to identify, anticipate and counter emerging infectious disease threats of greatest relevance to the U.S. and allied militaries.
 The Armed Forces Research Institute of the Medical Sciences (AFRIMS), a WRAIR laboratory in Thailand, is assisting with COVID-19 diagnostics and surveillance as well as partner laboratories in several African countries.

-WRAIR was established 127 years ago to combat these type of health threats," said WRAIR Commander Col. Deydre Teyhen.
+WRAIR was established 127 years ago to combat these types of health threats," said WRAIR Commander Col. Deydre Teyhen.
 "We have every confidence in our civilian and Soldier scientists to work at the velocity of relevance to develop new products to protect and treat our Service Members, beneficiaries and the global community.”

 Behavioral health resources developed by WRAIR for COVID-19 are available here.